sanjay5656/Experiment-3-Implementation-of-MLP-for-non-linear-separable-problem/README.md

 **EQUIPMENTS REQUIRED:**
 Hardware – PCs
-Anaconda – Python 3.7 Installation / Google Colab /Jupiter Notebook
+Anaconda – Python 3.7 Installation / Google Colab /Jupiter Notebook.

 **RELATED THEORETICAL CONCEPT:**
 Exclusive or is a logical operation that outputs true when the inputs differ.For the XOR gate, the TRUTH table will be as follows